This article is part of the “Fulfillment Series,” which comprises of 3 articles. Read part 2 and part 3 for more information.

 Moreover, once one learns how to cultivate hope, it’s self-perpetuating.
 According to Anthony Scioli, a professor of psychology at Keene State College in New Hampshire and author of The Power of Hope, hopeful people are more resilient, trusting, open and motivated.
 Because of this, they are more likely to receive more from the world.
 This in turn makes them more hopeful.

-Three Steps to Cultivating Hope
+Three Steps To Find,Cultivate, and Retain Hope

 The following steps can help you cultivate hope, especially in the most difficult of times: